In June 2019, this guidance was updated throughout to reflect the Statutory Guidance, Working Together to Safeguard Children (2018).

 - Proprietors of academy schools, free schools, alternative provision academies and non-maintained special schools.
 In the case of academies and free school trusts, the proprietor will be the trust itself;

 - Management committees of pupil referral units.

 Section 175 of the Education Act 2002 places a duty on local authorities (in relation to their education functions and governing bodies of maintained schools and further education institutions, which include sixth-form colleges) to exercise their functions with a view to safeguarding and promoting the welfare of children who are pupils at a school, or who are students under 18 years of age attending further education institutions.
 The same duty applies to independent schools (which include Academies and free schools) by virtue of regulations made under Section 157 of the same Act.

-In order to fulfil their duty under Sections 157 and 175 of the Education Act 2002, all educational settings to whom the duty applies should have in place the arrangements set out in paragraph 4 of this chapter.
+In order to fulfil their duty under Sections 157 and 175 of the Education Act 2002, all educational settings to whom the duty applies should have in place the arrangements set out in Section 4, People in Positions of Trust.
 In addition schools should have regard to specific guidance given by the Secretary of State under sections 157 and 175 of the Education Act 2002 namely, Keeping Children Safe in Education.